 In severe cases of de Quervain’s, your doctor may recommend outpatient surgery.
 Typically this is done only after other options have already been exhausted.

-If you are experiencing pain when you turn your wrist, grasp objects, or make a fist, please contact us at 201.729.0001 to schedule an appointment.
 Our experienced pain specialists will be happy to help create a treatment plan for your de Quervain’s tenosynovitis pain relief.
+You can contact us at (201) 729-0001.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, Clifton, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.